rohithill/Best-websites-a-programmer-should-visit/README.md

 - [karan/Projects](https://github.com/karan/Projects) : a large collection of small projects for beginners with
 - [Wrong "big projects" for beginners](http://rodiongork.tumblr.com/post/108155476418/wrong-big-projects-for-beginners) : How to choose where to start
 - [vicky002/1000-Projects](https://github.com/vicky002/1000_Projects) : Mega List of practical projects that one can solve in any programming language!
+- [reddit.com/r/AppIdeas](https://www.reddit.com/r/AppIdeas/) : A place to discuss ideas for applications, for bored developers.
+- [reddit.com/r/SomebodyMakeThis](https://www.reddit.com/r/SomebodyMakeThis/) : A home for ideas by people who lack time, money, or skills.

 ## General Coding advice
 - [10-ways-to-be-a-better-developer](https://stephenhaunts.files.wordpress.com/2014/04/10-ways-to-be-a-better-developer.png) : Ways to become a better dev!
 - [Code Review Best Practices](https://www.kevinlondon.com/2015/05/05/code-review-best-practices.html) : Kevin London's blog
 - [Design Patterns](https://sourcemaking.com/design_patterns) : Design Patterns explained in detail with examples.
+- [Develop for Performance](http://developforperformance.com) : High-performance computing techniques for software architects and developers
 - [How to become a programmer, or the art of Googling well](https://okepi.wordpress.com/2014/08/21/how-to-become-a-programmer-or-the-art-of-googling-well/) : How to become a programmer, or the art of Googling well
+- [How to escape tutorial purgatory as a new developer — or at any time in your career](https://medium.freecodecamp.org/how-to-escape-tutorial-purgatory-as-a-new-developer-or-at-any-time-in-your-career-e3a4b2384a40) : How to escape tutorial purgatory
 - [JS Project Guidelines](https://github.com/wearehive/project-guidelines) : A set of best practices for JavaScript projects.
 - [Learn to Code With Me](https://learntocodewith.me) : A comprehensive site resource by Laurence Bradford for developers who aims to build a career in the tech world
 - [Lessons From A Lifetime Of Being A Programmer](http://thecodist.com/article/lessons_from_a_lifetime_of_being_a_programmer) : The Codist Header Lessons From A Lifetime Of Being A Programmer